 I love creating saucy stuff (if you have LTEV you already know this)!
 And, I especially love using a variety of dressings and sauces through the summer.
 When it’s too hot to cook, you can transform leftovers with a quick-prep sauce, or make the most of those lush summer greens with a punchy salad dressing.

 Dressings and sauces have a reputation for being very heavy, calorie-rich and nutrient-poor.
-But, se plant-powered ingredients instead of dairy and highly processed foods – different story!
-Dressings and sauces CAN be made flavorful and rich with wholesome, nutritious ingredients – and without any processed vegan substitutes like mayonnaise – as you will see today!
+But, using plant-based ingredients instead of dairy and highly processed foods… different story!
+Dressings and sauces CAN be made flavorful and rich with wholesome, nutritious ingredients – and without any processed vegan substitutes like mayonnaise.

-These 5 dressings and sauces that will take you through summer, to get the most enjoyment of your garden-fresh greens and tomatoes and cukes and zukes!
-You will love them any time of year though.
-They can complement so many dishes and round out the flavors and pleasure-factor of meals from raw salads to steamed greens to topping baked spuds or cooked quinoa, to using as a dip with crudite or breads.
+These 5 healthy salad dressings and sauces can be enjoyed any time of year, and will complement so many vegan meals from raw salads to steamed greens to topping baked spuds or cooked quinoa, to using as a dip with crudite or breads.
 Let’s go!

 1. Moroccan Carrot Dip